 DEGENERATIVE DISC DISEASE

-During Stem Cell Recruitment Therapy® provides a non-surgical option for many suffering from pain and loss of function due to a back or spinal injury.
+During Human Tissue Therapy provides a non-surgical option for many suffering from pain and loss of function due to a back or spinal injury.

 Nearly everyone’s spinal discs show signs of wear as they age.
 Not everyone, however, will have degenerative disc disease.
 This condition is not actually a disease but is a condition in which a damaged disc causes pain.
 A wide range of symptoms and severity is associated with this condition and several factors can cause discs to degenerate, including age.
 There are three common factors include 1.
 The drying out of the disc.
 When we are born, the disc is about 80 percent water.
 As we age, the disc dries out and doesn’t absorb shocks as well.
 2. Daily activities and sports, which cause tears in the outer core of the disc.
 By age 60, most people have some degree of disc degeneration.
 Not everyone at that age has back pain, however.
 3. Injuries, which can cause swelling, soreness, and instability.
 This can result in low back pain.

 Surgery to help back or neck pain has a bad reputation.
 Almost everybody knows someone who has had bad results.
 For example. disc surgery can weaken that structure and it can re-herniate.
 In a fusion surgery, a procedure where part of the spine is bolted together solid, the structures above and below can get overloaded and torn up and this problem is known as adjacent segment disease.